Shashankb001/Personal_Info_Android_App/README.md

-Create an Android application of your background with the following items (Add a separate layout for each of them and navigate from the home screen):
+An Android application of your background with the following items (Add a separate layout for each of them and navigate from the home screen):

 ·         A list of your degree(s), and where you received them.
 Be sure to include the field(s) you were studying.